 Cozy Toddler and Baby Snowsuits for a Fun-Filled Winter

 • Easy on, easy off.
 Look for long zippers that run the length of the snowsuit, or at least be sure the snowsuit opens wide enough for your child to easily step in.
-Your kid is still going to need diaper changes or trips to the potty, and you’ll want your little one to slip out of that suit quickly.
+Your kid is still going to need diaper changes or trips to the potty, and you’ll want your little one to be able to slip out of that suit quickly.

 Snowsuits for babies—also called “bunting”—are often footed, because there’s a good chance baby isn’t walking around in boots yet.
 There’s also usually a secure hood, since babies love taking off hats more than wearing them.
 The goal: head-to-toe warmth.

 Best quilted baby snowsuit